kodayv/kodayv.github.io/essays/AutomotiveEthics.md

 ## Ethics in software engineering

 As electronic technology encompasses more of human life, the issue of ethics in regards to this ever expanding industry must be addressed.
-The Association for Computing Machinery (ACM) adopted their own <"http://www.acm.org/about/se-code">code of ethics</a> to which they believe all members should adhere to.
+The Association for Computing Machinery (ACM) adopted their own <a href="http://www.acm.org/about/se-code">code of ethics</a> to which they believe all members should adhere to.
 Aside from professional conduct within a work environment, they believe that all programmers should contribute only positively to society while upholding human rights.
 In the application of software engineering for the public, this means providing trustworthy code that will protect personal identity, deliver a safe, quality product, and promote increased well-being in society.

 <img class="ui medium left floated image" src="https://s.yimg.com/ny/api/res/1.2/d7aVvTdZYr45VpZ24qwLdg--/YXBwaWQ9aGlnaGxhbmRlcjtzbT0x/http://l.yimg.com/cd/resizer/2.0/original/HPxse2e00siqKYsXh1S3EFRi5sU">